 MassDEP has compiled aerial photographs of the state to track wetland alteration and loss.
 These photos help MassDEP enforce the Wetlands Protection Act.

-Guide Wetlands Loss Maps Q&A
+Wetlands Loss Maps Q&A

 What is the purpose of the Wetlands Loss Project?